stephenlb/pubnub-mongo-pipe/blog.md

 ![Streamimg Geo Coordinates from MongoDB to iPhone with WebSockets and PubNub](media/mongo-pipe-iphone-700.png)

-Not long ago PubNub partnered with a high standards online engineering broker firm (an online listing service where you can post engineering projects).
+Not long ago we partnered with a high-standards online engineering broker (an online listing service where you can post engineering projects).
-The partnership involed joint PR and blogging, however it took a turn when a new opportunity/idea was presented.
+The partnership involed joint PR and blogging, however a new opportunity/idea was presented.
-This particular idea stemmed from a commission listed on the broker's website for building an integrated Real-time Map Service.
+This particular idea stemmed from a commission listed on the broker's website which listed requirements for building an integrated Real-time Map Service.
-We took the opportunity and built a **Ruby GEM** with a sprinkle of documentation.
+We took the opportunity and built a **Ruby GEM** with a sprinkle of documentation and HTML5.

 ## Quick Start Guide

-For those of you who need a quick mini-guide to getting your MongoDB installed and running with data sync streaming directly to your mobile app, you can follow this guide:
+For those of you who need a **quick mini-guide** to getting your MongoDB installed and running with data sync streaming directly to your mobile app, you can follow this guide:
 [MongoDB Pipe GitHub Repository](https://github.com/stephenlb/pubnub-mongo-pipe).